Convoy of school buses headed to Quebec City protested inadequate financing

 Contracts for school bus companies are up June 30.

-Saturday's protest was spearheaded by the CSN union in collaboration with the FSIC and Teamsters (FTQ) unions.

-"The drivers are spearheading this movement for the first time owners and drivers are working hand-in-hand," said Jones.
+"The drivers are spearheading this movement and, for the first time, owners and drivers are working hand-in-hand," said Jones.

+The bus drivers unions say that the lack of bus drivers will cause many Quebec students' education at risk.

+"Half a million kids need school buses to go to school every day," said Senneville.
+"The right to an education for these children comes from a good service in bus driving."